 Motorcycles inherently lack the protection of most vehicles, which is why the injuries are often life-altering or fatal.
 Common injuries from motorcycle accidents include:

 - Traumatic brain injuries

 - Broken bones

 - Burn injuries

-Speak With a Charleston Motorcycle Accident Lawyer
+Speak With a Motorcycle Accident Lawyer in Charleston

 At Roden Law, we understand how quickly a motorcycle accident can change the course of your life.
 The injuries can be severe and require a long and painful recovery.
 While compensation cannot change what happened, it can help provide financial support and allow you to focus on your recovery.